 The Eco-Friendliness of the Reusable Filtered Water Bottle

-Back in the day, most reusable plastic bottles came in BPA-free plastic, but now you can find them in even eco-friendlier materials and designs.
-Some water bottles act as insulators, keeping your beverages cold in summer and hot in winter, but it was the filtered water bottles that rose the bar very high in the portable water filtration department.
+Back in the day, most reusable plastic bottles came in BPA-free plastic, but now you can find them in even eco-friendly materials and designs.
+Some water bottles act as insulators, keeping your beverages cold in summer and hot in winter.
+Nevertheless, it was the filtered water bottle that rose the bar very high in the portable water filtration department.

 We have talked about water bottles before, presenting you with our ultimate selection of filtered water bottles to keep your tap water / natural outdoor water clean and safe.